 SG&A Expenses: Selling, general and administrative expenses were $38.2 million, including $12.1 million of non-cash stock-based compensation expense, in the second quarter of 2020 compared to $88.2 million, including $21.1 million of non-cash stock-based compensation expense, for the same period in 2019.
 The decrease in SG&A expenses was primarily due to the restructuring that the Company announced during the second quarter of 2020.

 Restructuring Expenses: Restructuring expenses were $28.4 million in the second quarter of 2020 compared to none for the same period in 2019.

 Net Loss: Net loss was $136.3 million for the second quarter of 2020, compared to $168.2 million for the same period in 2019.

 Sage anticipates a cash balance of at least $550 million at end of 2020, which the Company anticipates will support operations into 2022 based on current operating plans.

 Conference Call Information

-Sage will host a conference call and webcast on Tuesday, August 7, 2018 at 8:00 A.M.
-ET to report its second quarter 2018 financial results and to discuss recent business updates.
+Sage will host a conference call and webcast today, Monday, August 10, 2020, at 8:30 a.m.
+ET to discuss its second quarter 2020 financial results and recent corporate updates.
 The live webcast can be accessed on the investor page of Sage's website at investor.sagerx.com.
-The conference call can be accessed by dialing (866) 450-8683 (toll-free domestic) or (281) 542-4847 (international) and using the conference ID 5396188.
 A replay of the webcast will be available on Sage's website approximately two hours after the completion of the event and will be archived for up to 30 days.

 About Sage Therapeutics